Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 Budget Planning for Nepal Trekking

-Nepal trekking is remarkably affordable.
-A realistic budget:
+Nepal trekking is remarkably affordable even with the mandatory guide requirement.
+A realistic 2026 budget:

 | Expense | Budget | Mid-Range |